Sannevw/gym-cooking/README.md

 - Includes 'walls', places where the agent cannot place objects to lower complexity.
 - Salad recipe has to be served as: lettuce + tomato on a plate.
 We do not serve 'tomato' or 'lettuce' separately.
 - Implemented Simple Q-learning
-- Removed action (0, 1) (move down) - as we used grids in which we never want to 'move down'.
-To simplify.
-However, this can be re-added easily.
 - Added a 'robot agent' graphic called `agent-white.png`

 <p align="center">